Download EWG's Healthy Living AppClose

 Sunscreen products are not as good as they should be.
 Today’s sunscreens do not fully protect skin from all types of UV damage.
 Sunscreens were invented to stop sunburn and they are commonly indexed by their SPF rating, which describes the product’s ability to prevent burning.
 High-energy UVB rays burn skin and directly damage skin DNA, but they make up just 3 to 5 percent of UV radiation striking the earth’s surface.

 More numerous UVA rays, by contrast, can be equally damaging without blistering the skin.
-Because UVA radiation penetrates deeper into the body than UVB, it can cause a different type of DNA damage than UVB (Cadet 2009).
+Because UVA radiation penetrates deeper into the body than UVB radiation, it can cause a different type of DNA damage than UVB radiation (Cadet 2009).

 For decades, both sunscreen manufacturers and users assumed that preventing or delaying sunburn would also avert other damage, such as skin cancer.
 Today, many experts realize that both UVA and UVB exposure may contribute to melanoma risk (Donawho 1996, Garland 2003, Godar 2009, Setlow 1993).